-Design nursing of systems assistance for diverse groups of and/or aggregates individuals experiencing acute and/or chronic alterations in physiologic homeostasis, which has a major and significant impact upon the life-style activities individual/aggregate.
-Specific attention to analyzing self-care deficits and planning appropriate nursing assistance based on this analysis.
+Design of systems nursing assistance for diverse groups of individuals and/or aggregates experiencing acute and/or chronic alterations in physiologic homeostasis, which has a major and significant impact upon the life-style activities of and the individual/aggregate.
+Specific attention to analyzing self-care deficits and appropriate planning nursing assistance based on this analysis.